11 Ways To Find Housing For Felons In Houston |Apartments For Felons

 - Homeless Services In Houston – Black

-For more information on article see our guide titled Ultimate Guide To Finding Homeless Shelters In Houston.
+For more information on shelters see our guide titled Ultimate Guide To Finding Homeless Shelters In Houston.

 8. Apply at Houston Housing Authorities

 Houston Housing Authorities can also help you find a place to stay if you have a criminal record.